The Web Health

 Topical creams with retinol, vitamin C, niacinamide, or lactic acid are also used as treatments.
 FIXDERMA Nigrifix Cream and SkinCeuticals Advanced Scar Control are two products specifically designed to correct dark spots and pigmentation.

-Will the sunscreen work?
+Dose the sunscreen work?

-Yes, daily use of sunscreen with an SPF of 30 and above will stop the skin from further darkening and shield against pigmentation caused by UV.
+Yes, daily use of sunscreen with an SPF 30 and above will stop the skin from further darkening and shield against pigmentation caused by UV.
 Don’t miss to reapply every 2-3 hours, especially in sun exposure.

 What if nothing works?